 - creates a European internal market for trust services such as electronic signatures, electronic seals, time stamps, electronic delivery services and website authentication by ensuring that they will work across borders and have the same legal status as their traditional paper-based equivalents.

-In our latest e-book, The eIDAS Primer, we explore the various types of electronic IDs, how they’re issued, and how they help citizens in the EU and beyond conduct business with government agencies.
-We answer frequently asked questions and look at the important role identity verification providers can play in this ecosystem.
+In The eIDAS Primer, we explore the various types of electronic IDs, how they’re issued, and how they help citizens in the EU and beyond conduct business with government agencies.
+We answer frequently asked questions, discuss eIDAS 2.0 and digital wallets and look at the important role identity verification providers can play in the digital identity ecosystem.

 You can download the e-book here to learn more.